klein-the-donkey/cp-admin-colors/README.md

 * Added settings to readme and fixed settings bug.

 0.3.0
-* Add setting for default.
+* Added setting for default.

 0.2.1
 * Minor bugfix.